 In addition to RADIUS and REST, subscriber data can be retrieved from a number of supported billing systems.

-Billing integrations support only IPv4 addresses.
+Billing integrations support only IPv4 addresses, unless otherwise stated.

 Aradial